dotnet/csharplang/proposals/required-members.md

 constraints in generics right now, and is directly related to both factories and generic construction.
 In order to ensure that we have design space in this area, we forbid `required` in interfaces, and forbid types with _required\_member\_lists_ from being substituted for type parameters constrained to `new()`.
 When we want to take a broader look at generic construction scenarios with factories, we can revisit this issue.

+### Syntax questions

+* Is `init` the right word? `init` as a postfix modifier on the constructor might interfere if we ever want to reuse it for factories and also enable `init` methods with a prefix modifier.
+Other possibilities:
+    * `set`
+* Is `required` the right modifier for specifying that all members are initialized?
+Others suggested:
+    * `default`
+    * `all`
+    * With a ! to indicate complex logic
+* Should we require a separator between the `base`/`this` and the `init`?
+    * `:` separator
+    * ',' separator
+* Is `required` the right modifier?
+Other alternatives that have been suggested:
+    * `req`
+    * `require`
+    * `mustinit`
+    * `must`
+    * `explicit`

+**Conclusion**: We have removed the `init` constructor clause for now, and are proceeding with `required` as the property modifier.

+### Init clause restrictions

+Should we allow access to `this` in the init clause?
+If we want the assignment in `init` to be a shorthand for assigning the member in the constructor itself, it seems like we should.

+Additionally, does it create a new scope, like `base()` does, or does it share the same scope as the method body?
+This is particularly important for things like local functions, which the init clause may want to access, or for name shadowing, if an init expression introduces a variable via `out` parameter.

+**Conclusion**: `init` clause has been removed.